After 40 years cooking for a family, Glenis recently adopted a flexitarian approach, adding more plant-based meals into the weekly diet.

 Couscous Side Dish

-Serve the tagine with easy-to-prepare couscous flavoured with herbs and lemon zest.
-You can prepare the cousous whilst the tagine is simmering.
+I serve tagine with easy-to-prepare couscous flavoured with herbs and lemon zest.
+You can prepare the couscous whilst the tagine is simmering.
+Rice is an acceptable alternative.

 - 2 spring onions, finely sliced